When I started planning my vacation to Bora Bora, the first thing I started thinking about was what I was gonna wear.

-As Bora Bora is one of the most luxurious locations on the planet, you’ll want to look great whilst also wearing clothes that are practical.
+I mean, Bora Bora is one of the most luxurious locations on the planet so I wanted to look great whilst also wearing clothes that were practical.

 This post covers the best Bora Bora outfits, what to wear in Bora Bora at night and even what to wear when traveling to Bora Bora.